EDAPINENUT/ppflow/README.md

 alias plip='python {Absolute-path-of-ppfolw}/bin/plip/plip/plipcmd.py'
 ```

-`./tools/interaction/interaction_analysis.py` gives an example of our python interface for plip interaction analysis.
+`./tools/interaction/interaction_analysis.py` gives an example of our Python interface for plip interaction analysis.

 ### Evaluation scripts
-The evaluation scripts are given in `./evaluation` directory, you can run the following for the evalution in the main experiments:
+The evaluation scripts are given in `./evaluation` directory, you can run the following for the evaluation in the main experiments:

 ```
 # Evaluting the docking energy